 Lodging is provided at sites that require the resident to relocate during the rotation.
 Some sites, however, do not require the resident to relocate.
 Travel expenses are subsidized.

-Although the rural general surgery residents are not required to do two years of dedicated research, they are required to present research at the Department of Surgery Resident Research Forum twice within their five years of training.
-Knowledge of methodologies and research protocols related to health services and public health is essential for community general surgeons to continuously assess their own practice outcomes and to assess alternative practice techniques, technologies and processes.
+Although the rural general surgery residents are not required to do two years of dedicated research, they are required to present at the Department of Surgery Resident Research Forum twice within their five years of training.
+The Department of Surgery will encourage, and help foster, knowledge of research methodologies, outcomes assessment, and grants funding as it relates to the success of surgeons in community practice.
+Specifically, we place emphasis on health services research and public health so that community general surgeons to can continuously assess their own practice outcomes and to assess alternative practice techniques, technologies and processes.

 To apply for the rural general surgery residency track, apply through ERAS.
 The NRPM code is 1779440C1.